dodolab/TSPSolver/README.md

 - the algorithm uses two sets: visited nodes and explored nodes.
 If we enter a cell, all surrounding cells will be marked explored
 - for exploration, we can use even diagonal cells.
 For movement, however, we can only go up, down, left, and right
 - the order in which the neighbors are taken into consideration is important, as it dictates how the algorithm will search the map
+- note: the fact that we consider even diagonal cells when exploring the neighbourhood, saves us some revisiting, yet it doesn't have very significant impact - you can try yourself in `map-explorer.ts`, instead of `currentTile.neighborsArr`, choose the `directionalNeighbors` attribute

 #### Known Issues
 - in some instances, when the map has almost been explored, there may remain a few unexplored "islands".
-The problem is that the algorithms doesn't know how to get to these islands, and starts backtracking until it explores the map completely
+The problem is that the algorithm doesn't know how to get to these islands, and starts backtracking until it explores the map completely
 - this results in weird "dizzy" movement.
 A solution could be to perfrom Dijkstra or AStar on a partially explored map